emPDF: Inferring the Milky Way mass with data-driven distribution function in phase space: Introduction

 Taking the time average is equivalent to dispersing each particle according to the travel time distribution along its orbit, aka. the orbital Probability Density Function (oPDF, \citealp{Han2016b}), $\mathrm{d}P(\lambda\mid\mathrm{orbit})\propto \mathrm{d}t$, where $\lambda$ denotes position in orbit. \citet{Han2016b} showed that the oPDF principle is the microscopic equivalence to the macroscopic condition of steady-state, the Jeans theorem, or the so-called ``random phase principle''~\citep[where the phase angle is a proxy for the travel time]{Beloborodov2004}.
 Summing up the oPDFs sampled along each tracer's orbit then provides an empirical realization of the time-averaged 6D DF (see also \refsec{sec:empdf}).
 However, the discreteness in the distribution of tracer orbits prevents direct comparison between this DF and observation.
 To circumvent this difficulty, the \opdf method \footnote{We use oPDF to refer to the conditional distribution, $\mathrm{d}P(\lambda\mid\mathrm{orbit})\propto \mathrm{d}t$, while \opdf refers to the radial likelihood method based on the oPDF principle in \citet{Han2016b}.} by \citet{Han2016b} marginalizes orbital distribution and considers the likelihood between the observed radial distribution of tracers and its time average.

 In this work, we develop a new method, \empdf (empirical DF).
-It is a natural extension of the \opdf method, but constructs a continuous empirical time-averaged DF nonparametrically from discrete tracers under the trial potential, allowing direct comparison with observations.
+It is a natural extension of the \opdf method, but constructs a continuous empirical time-averaged DF nonparametrically from discrete tracers under the trial potential, thus allowing direct comparison with observations in 6D kinematics.
 The key difference from \opdf is that it replaces the discrete orbit distribution in \opdf with a smooth distribution using kernel density estimation (KDE).
 The likelihood between the empirical DF and the observation sample then enables Bayesian inference for the true potential well.
 As shown in this paper, the new \empdf method is intuitive, efficient, flexible, and simple to implement.

-\empdf shares some spirits with the orbit superposition methods (cf. \citealt{Han2016b} \S6.3), especially \citealt{Magorrian2014} (see comments in Appendix \ref{sec:other_de}), but is much easier to implement and compute.
-Unlike the orbit superposition methods, \empdf does not involve free parameters such as adjustable weights for the orbital library or any ad-hoc regulating procedures. \citet{Silva2024} recently proposed a method based on minimum entropy in action space, bearing a similar mathematical expression to the likelihood used in \empdf, despite the distinct physical motivations.
-We argue that \empdf represents a more fundamental framework where the minimum entropy principle can be derived as a phenomenological result (\refsec{sec:action}).
+\empdf shares some spirits with the orbit superposition methods, especially \citealt{Magorrian2014} (see comments in Appendix \ref{sec:other_de} and \citealt{Han2016b}, \S6.3), but is much easier to implement and compute.
+Unlike the orbit superposition methods, \empdf does not involve free parameters such as adjustable weights for the orbital library or any ad-hoc regulating procedures.

 The high efficiency of \empdf enables its application to very small tracer samples with reasonable precision.
 As a DF method, it also facilitates the handling of the observational selection function.
 For the first demonstration, we apply this method to infer the MW mass using globular clusters and satellite galaxies as tracers (\refsec{sec:application}).